sholdensmith/eat-better/README.md

 RLS: optional.
 If enabled, add a policy allowing only service role (or disable RLS for MVP since only functions access it).

+Note: The functions now generate `id` values server-side.
+If you don’t enable `pgcrypto` (for `gen_random_uuid()`), inserts will still work because an `id` is provided explicitly.
+Enabling the extension is still recommended but not required.

 ## Local development

 - Install deps: `npm install`